SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 #### Reproduce (Figure S4 in Section S4.1)
 Figure S4 helps to select the order $P$ of the VAR model.
 Please refer to the "Wrapper.R" file for its reproducibility command.
 The total computational time is approximately 1.26 hours.
 For more detailed code and computational time, please refer to the file "ChooseP.R" in the sub-repository "Case_Studies/Tuning_Parameters".

+#### Reproduce (Figure S12 in Section S5)
+Figure S12 demonstrates the performance of VAE trained by initial data blocks covering the first month, the first year, and the first nine years, respectively.
+Please refer to the "Wrapper.R" file for its reproducibility command.
+For more detailed code, please refer to the file "VAE_Performance.R" in the sub-repository "VAE".

 ## Supporting Software Requirement
 #### Version of primary software used